ZeroDeadDrop/ZeroDeadDrop/README.md

 Last Updated: 4.12.26

 This is not a messaging app.
+You encrypt your files and get outputs.
+There are hidden volumes you can choose to do with plausible deniability.

+You control the encryption, outputs, and how to send the outputs.
+It can be generated offline and decrypted offline.

 It is a Digital DeadDrop Preparation Tool but you can send the outputs through normal channels if you would like.